apache/druid/docs/development/extensions-core/kafka-ingestion.md

   Note that for `tsv`,`csv`, and `regex` formats, you need to provide a `columns` array to make a valid input format.
 Only the first one is used, and its name will be ignored in favor of `keyColumnName`.
 - `keyColumnName`: Supply the name for the Kafka key column to avoid conflicts with columns from the payload.
 The default is `kafka.key`.

-Putting it together, the following input format (that accepts default values for `timestampColumnName`, `headerColumnPrefix`, and `keyColumnName`)
+Putting it together, the following input format (that uses the default values for `timestampColumnName`, `headerColumnPrefix`, and `keyColumnName`)

 ```json
 {